shaanen/osint-combiner/README.md

 X-PACK_PASSWORD: *{(optional) X-PACK SHIELD password here}*

+[other]

+INSTITUTIONS_FILE:  *{(optional) Path to CSV file containing institutions/organisations.
+Format is [name,CIDR] where every CIDR belonging to an institution should be a separate entry.
+The scripts will combine multiple entries to one institution with a lists of CIDRS}*

 ```

 + The Python3 scripts need the following modules (can be installed with easy_install3 or pip3):